xdavidchen/hugoblog/content/post/life-is-not-a-marathon/index.md

 ---
 Anyone who thinks life is like a marathon is crazy.
 That fool has neither wisdom nor honesty.

 In a marathon, you only rest at the end.
 Since you are being chased by time, you are either running or walking.
 You **must** be moving.
-If you don't, you're out.
+If you're not moving, you're out.

 In a marathon, **you are always exhausted**.